 In its first annual report ‘A world at risk’ published on 18 September 2019, the Global Preparedness Monitoring Board recognised that preparedness can be viewed through several different lenses including governance and coordination, country preparedness capacities, research and development, community engagement and trust, and finance.
 It is now widely accepted that research is a key component of epidemic preparedness and response, and developments over recent years, which build on lessons learnt from recent outbreaks, include several initiatives to prioritise and coordinate epidemic research.

 It is also recognised that many research disciplines including fundamental scientific research, social sciences, ethics, epidemiology, ecology, ‘One Health’ approaches, product development and clinical research – to name a few – contribute to understanding and stopping these infectious disease outbreaks, and that currently the different disciplines and the insights they identify are not well-integrated.

-This two-day workshop of key LMIC, UK and other international stakeholders will stimulate thinking around the vital research evidence required to better prepare, prevent and respond to epidemics, particularly where these arise in poorly resourced countries (LMICs).
-The workshop will focus on ensuring that coherent, multidisciplinary research informs integrated, multisector epidemic preparedness and response.
+This two-day workshop of key LMIC, UK and other international stakeholders stimulated thinking around the vital research evidence required to better prepare, prevent and respond to epidemics, particularly where these arise in poorly resourced countries (LMICs).
+The workshop focused on ensuring that coherent, interdisciplinary research informs integrated, multisector epidemic preparedness and response.

-By bringing together expertise from all regions of the world, especially from LMICs at risk of epidemics, the aims of the workshop are to:
+By bringing together expertise from all regions of the world, especially from LMICs at risk of epidemics, the aims of the workshop were to:

 - Provide the opportunity for networking between key stakeholders from different geographical regions and sectors including policy makers, researchers (across a disciplinary spectrum), clinicians, funders and NGOs, and a platform to share experiences and lessons learned.